iridia/arboreal/README.markdown

-##	Structure
+##	This Repository Contains…

-`./mockups` contains the mockups, and is where most front-end development happens.
-Resources reside within `./mockups/ui` and are not to be copied manually.
-Stage them by running the helper script so they are automatically copied to the right places.

-`./backbone` contains the wordpress installation.
-The staging theme resides within it.
+`./frontend` contains a WordPress theme, and the appropriate mockups.  `./design` contains the design document.
+Resources reside within `./frontend/ui`.